Skip to main content

 Loading and error states

 The provider initializes asynchronously.
-By default children render immediately and canvases start drawing once the instance is ready.
+By default children render immediately and canvases start drawing once the device is ready.
 To show loading and unsupported states instead, pass fallback and errorFallback:

 <RedrawProvider